Check out our program-to-program transfer guidelines

 As a Servicemembers Opportunity College (SOC) participant, Davenport awards credit for nontraditional learning activities by evaluating military training and experience.
 Military students may receive credit for experience including career, personal, job-related and community participation.

 Active duty personnel may take approved tests for college credit at no cost, and veterans may be reimbursed for approved tests through VA funding.
-A list of available equivalency tests is available on the Testing Center resource page.

 Prior Learning Assessment (PLA)